predixdesignsystem/px-box-sizing-design/README.md

 ## Import it in your Sass

-The toggle module won't do anything until you import and configure it in your project Sass file.
+The module won't do anything until you import and configure it in your project Sass file.
 Follow these steps to import it:

 ### 1. Enable Flags